A Pearl Beach Family Day Trip or Weekend Away

 By Mireia Garriga Seguranyes

 Pearl Beach is probably one of the places that resemble more the coast where I come from, the Costa Brava, Catalonia.
-The pace of its calm waters transported me immediately back to the Mediterranean Sea.
+The ripples of its calm waters transported me immediately back to the Mediterranean Sea.

 From Pearl Parade, you can access easily the south end of the beach.
 On Pearl Parade, you will find a non-metered small car park area and the playground.
 Pearl Beach Cafe and General Store are located opposite to the playground.